 Best Tax Software For Small Business Owners

-Small business owners have a lot to think about when it comes to their tax returns.
-Beyond just entering income and expenses, there are considerations around business structure, asset depreciation, individual retirement plans, and more.
+Beyond just entering income and expenses, small business owners need to consider business structure, asset depreciation, individual retirement plans, and more.

 While many small business owners would likely benefit from an accountant, those that want to DIY it need to have software that is up for the challenge.